 Cedar Rapids is a larger medium-sized city located in the state of Iowa.
 With a population of 130,405 people and 28 constituent neighborhoods, Cedar Rapids is the second largest community in Iowa.

-Unlike some cities, Cedar Rapids isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cedar Rapids are a mix of both white- and blue-collar jobs.
+Cedar Rapids is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cedar Rapids is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Cedar Rapids who work in office and administrative support (15.01%), sales jobs (11.65%), and management occupations (8.67%).

 Also of interest is that Cedar Rapids has more people living here who work in computers and math than 95% of the places in the US.